TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 To maintain the VM instances within the scale sets, planned maintenance is scheduled in waves.
 A wave starts with a notification to a subscription owner and co-owners.
 This notification defines a schedule with two time windows:

-- Self-service window

-This time period is when you can proactively start self-service maintenance.
-Be aware that self-service maintenance might not be available for all your VMs, and is also not recommended for VMs in availability sets.<br>
+- **Self-service window** - This time period is when you can proactively start self-service maintenance.
+Be aware that self-service maintenance might not be available for all your VMs, and is also not recommended for VMs in availability sets.

-- Scheduled maintenance window

-After the self-service window ends, Azure schedules a time in this window to apply the required maintenance to your VM (provided the work has not been already performed by self-service).<br>
+- **Scheduled maintenance window** - After the self-service window ends, Azure schedules a time in this window to apply the required maintenance to your VM (provided the work has not been already performed by self-service).<br>

 If you don't see notifications, it could due to of the following reasons: